mdapena/pyventus/README.md

 </a>

 <p style='text-align: justify;'>
-	&emsp;&emsp;A common aspect found in many systems is the need to monitor and respond to changes in sensor data.
+	<i>&emsp;&emsp;A common aspect found in many systems is the need to monitor and respond to changes in sensor data.
 	Whether it's pressure sensors, temperature sensors, or other types, capturing and reacting to sensor data is crucial for effective system operation.
 In our practical example, we will focus on a specific scenario: building a sensor system that monitors voltage levels across devices.
-The goal of our voltage sensor is to detect potential issues, such as low or high voltage conditions, and respond appropriately in real-time.
+The goal of our voltage sensor is to detect potential issues, such as low or high voltage conditions, and respond appropriately in real-time.</i>
 </p>

 </details>